To play, press and hold the enter key. To stop, release the enter key.

 A more recent building can be seen at Batei Machse, built by Dutch and German Jews, to house the poor due to overcrowding conditions in the mid 1800's.
 It was the site of the Jewish Quarter residents' surrender two weeks after Israel declared Independence in 1948, when the Old City fell into Jordanian hands and was inaccessible for the next 19 years.
 It's now a school and it's wonderful to see children playing in the yard at all hours of the day.
 A special verse from Zachariah describing a prophecy about Jerusalem is etched on a nearby wall.

-You can see the preparations for the Third Temple at the The Temple Institute's (Machon Hamikdash) fascinating exhibit of the Priestly vessels and clothing created by expert craftsmen based on the scholarly investigation of each item's dimensions and purpose as written in the Torah.
+You can see the preparations for the Third Temple at The Temple Institute's (Machon Hamikdash) fascinating exhibit of the Priestly vessels and clothing created by expert craftsmen based on the scholarly investigation of each item's dimensions and purpose as written in the Torah.
 Most of the items are ready to be used when the Mashiach (Jewish Messiah) arrives.

 Adjacent to the revered Kotel (Western Wall) is the Davidson Archeological Park where we can walk on a 2000 year old road built only a few years before the Second Temple was destroyed in 70 ce by the Romans.
 We can see the large stones exactly where they crashed onto the pavement when they were pushed over by the Romans in their zeal to destroy Jerusalem.
 Stand below Robinson's Arch, a remnant of an arch that once supported a monumental flight of stairs that lead to the Temple Mount and see what remains of some stores and even a drainage canal.
-Visit the 'stores', mikvaot (ritual baths), and a fascinating Hebrew carved stone that fell from the top of the Western Wall.
+Visit the 'stores', mikvaot (ritual baths), and a fascinating carved stone in Hebrew that fell from the top of the Western Wall.